slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

 Potential password!
 Administrator
 ```

-I can now log on an get an API key:
+I can now log in and get an API key:

 ![](/assets/images/htb-writeup-smasher2/apikey.png)